 Bobby is not only an amazing photographer, a great

-teacher but a tireless supporter of young photographers throughout the
+teacher but a tireless supporter of young photographers throughout the nation.

 At the 2012 Winter Conference, two Star of Texas recipients were honored.
-For his work with students and teaches in Texas, and across the nation, Bob Malish, professional products advisor at Canon U.S.A., received the Star of Texas.
+For his work with students and teachers in Texas, and across the nation, Bob Malish, professional products advisor at Canon U.S.A., received the Star of Texas.

 According to Malish, “I had some incredible opportunities and encouragement as a beginning photographer, and I try to do the same thing for other youngsters now.”